spoturno/blackjack/README.md

 # Blackjack-Game
 Blackjack game made with HTML, CSS, JavaScipt
+>Blackjack game made with HTML, CSS and JavaScript.
+Hope you like it :smiley:
 ## installation
 ### Prerequisites
 Is a JavaScipt game so familiarity with JavaScipt is required.
 It is also recommended that you have git installed.